 Chemical plants are industrial facilities that use multiple processes and reactions to convert raw materials into chemicals for either commercial or consumer use.
-They can be dangerous places, as the substances used to achieve their end goals may be combustible, toxic, corrosive, or all three.
-While chemical plant workers are trained to use extreme caution and follow safety roles, workers before the 1980s were not warned of the dangers of asbestos, which they were exposed to in its raw form and as components of the equipment they worked with and the environment they worked in.
-As a result, many were diagnosed with malignant mesothelioma and other asbestos-related diseases.
+While chemical plant workers are trained to use extreme caution and follow safety rules, workers before the 1980s were not warned of the dangers of asbestos, which they were exposed to in its raw form and as components of equipment.
+Many were later diagnosed with malignant mesothelioma and other asbestos-related diseases.

 Asbestos Use in Chemical Plants